We’ll show you a simple trick to setting up your Christmas mantel decorations in 5 minutes, year after year! Works great on narrow stone mantels!

 Setting up Christmas mantel decorations can be a time-consuming task, but it doesn’t have to be anymore!
 We used to have a hard time figuring out how to decorate our narrow stone mantel, but then we discovered one simple trick that not only sped up the decorating process (really, it only takes 5 minutes now!), but it also gave us more mantel space to work with!
 Curious?
 Then read on!

 But first, let me show you our Christmas mantel decorations from the last 2 years:

 Yikes!
 Did we really live with that wall color for almost 3 years?
 Anyway…let’s focus on the mantel.
 It looks pretty good right?
 And here is last year’s mantel:

-Our mantel is pretty narrow – only 6.5 inches.
-And it is smooth granite.
-So it is the worst combination ever for any seasonal decoration, because nothing stays on!
+Our mantel is pretty narrow – only 6.5 inches, and it is smooth granite.
+This is the worst combination for any seasonal decoration, because nothing stays on!
 I even tried using heavy duty 3M sticky wall hangers with our granite mantel, but those hangers are not sticky enough to keep any garland in place for more than a day.
 Besides, even if I manage to get my garland to stay, then I have no room to put anything else on that mantel.
 It is just way too narrow!

 Now some may think “You have an oh-so-awesome and handsome and fun and talented husband, so why don’t you ask him to make a a wider wooden mantel for you?”
 Well…I asked him already, and the man said he would fix it!
 LOL.

-Anyhow…despite all that, here is how I managed to have a nicely decorated Christmas mantel for the last 4 years: a 6 foot 2×8 pine board and some EZ cable clips from Home Depot, and that is all there is to it. 🙂
+Anyhow…despite all that, here is how I managed to have my Christmas mantel decorations for the last 4 years: a 6 foot 2×8 pine board and some EZ cable clips from Home Depot, and that is all there is to it. 🙂

 I marked the spots where the cable clips would be and drilled the pilot holes for the screws.